 Arras Blanc de Blancs 2009

-Australian wine maker Ed Carr has achieved world renowned greatness at Arras, taking out top fizz in Decanter’s Wines Of The Year 2020 with his EJ Carr Late Disgorged 2004.
+Australian wine maker Ed Carr has achieved world renowned greatness at Arras, taking out top sparkling wine in Decanter’s Wines Of The Year 2020 with his EJ Carr Late Disgorged 2004.
 Although it’s the classic Arras Blanc de Blacs 2009 vintage that really showcases just how valuable and extraordinary Carr’s firm grasp on the industry is.